 I’d like to try posting more about comics that I’ve read recently.
-Here are some thoughts on Simon Moreton’s Smoo #7now available for you to order.
+Here are some thoughts on Simon Moreton’s Smoo #7, now available for you to order.

 – The presentation – three comics, a letter and a map, held together with a belly band – is excellent.
 Just works really well.
 A very appealing package.